joestaniforth/data-collection-pipeline/README.md

             file.write(page.content)
 ```

 Sending this request with the user-agent header was necessary, otherwise the server would send a HTTP error 429, regardless of the frequency of the requests sent.
 This occured in development if headers were not sent.
+The value of the user-agent header was obtained from monitoring a http request from an instance of chrome.

 ## Milestone 5: Documentation and Testing